 If you are aged under 18 and a parent or other relative decides to make contributions into your super account, these contributions will count towards your non-concessional (after-tax) contributions cap.

-For more on non-concessional contributions, read SuperGuide article 2020/21 guide to non-concessional contributions (after-tax super contributions)
+For more on non-concessional contributions, read SuperGuide article Non-concessional super contributions guide (2020/21)

 First Home Super Saver (FHSS) Scheme